The deposition of Jan Crouch was, for her convenience, re-scheduled twice but finally conducted January 15th & 16th,

 got a shocked look, a pause, then a meek "Yes".
 Her attorney/nephew John Casoria said for the record "She won't be using it

-Though she told that TBN has more than 400 employees, she "DID NOT have, NEVER DID
+Though she told that TBN has more than 400 employees, she "DID NOT have, NEVER

-to my knowledge, promoted, nor her title and responsibilities changed to anything else".
+was never, to my knowledge, promoted, nor her title and responsibilities changed to anything else".

 Paul Crouch attended this deposition and broke in NUMEROUS times with requests to go "off the record".
 Breaks were allowed